johnnycistudent/task-manager/README.md

   * Next, create an app in Heroku (app project name must be unique)
   * Then log into Heroku via cloud9 bash "Heroku Login" then enter email and password
+  * "heroku apps" bash command lets you see what apps you have with heroku
+  * then git init
+  * copy and paste the link in the heroku website "heroku git:remote -a task-manager-flask-mongo-joc" to set git heroku remote.
+  * You can't push to Heroku without a requirements.txt file.
+Use the below command in bash to do that.
+  * sudo pip3 freeze --local > requirements.txt
+  * then git commit again
+  * then push to heroku "git push heroku master"